 is invertible and $H^{\bullet}(M)=L_0(E^{\bullet}(M))$. \end{proposition} By the above proposition, the extremal rays of the cone of local cohomology tables and the cone of Ext-tables are in 1-1 correspondence under $L_0$.
 So to find the extremal rays of the cone generated by all local cohomology tables, it suffices to find those of all Ext-tables.

-It is well known that the Betti numbers are nonzero for finitely many entries, and the dimension of the $i$-th Ext module has dimension at most $n-i$.
-So actually these tables sit in a proper subspace of $V$ or $V^*$. \begin{proposition}The following proposition holds. \item (1) $\beta^{\bullet}(M) \in \oplus^n_{i=0}\mathbb{Q}[t][t^{-1}]v_i$.
+It is well known that the Betti numbers are nonzero for finitely many entries, and the dimension of the $i$-th Ext module is at most $n-i$.
+So actually these tables sit in some proper subspaces of $V$ or $V^*$ respectively. \begin{proposition}The following proposition holds. \item (1) $\beta^{\bullet}(M) \in \oplus^n_{i=0}\mathbb{Q}[t][t^{-1}]v_i$.

 \item (2) $E^{\bullet}(M) \in \oplus^n_{i=0}\mathbb{Q}[t][t^{-1}]\frac{1}{(1-t)^{n-i}}v_i$.